Zueripat/Reddit/README.md

 Reddit API is a Python Class, that lets you easely establish a connection to the Reddit Api.
 The idea behind this is to dowload Images, Animated Images and Videos from Reddit Posts.

+The script `test.py` is a Script which you can use to test out the functions of the redditApi Class

 ## Features
 `request_posts` This Function within the redditApi class lets you get between 1 and 100 posts from any subreddit and returns a list of Dictionaries, which contain the Post ID, Image url and Post Title.